Roles of a depositary bank and collateral agent within project finance

 The financing for this type of structure may include multiple loan types with different parameters, include additional time frames for equity contributions or other types of cash infusions, or include conditional lenders such as a swap counterparty or a letter of credit provider.
 This level of complexity requires that your chosen depositary bank and collateral agent understand how these phases affect the cash flow and assignment of collateral to the secured parties.

-When choosing a depositary bank and collateral agent to successfully administer your project finance transaction, look for ones that understand the structure and purpose of your deal over its lifetime, bring focused technical review during document drafting without causing delays or interruptions, and maintain communication proactively with the active parties in the transaction.
-Since the depositary bank and collateral agent roles intertwine, appointing the same institution to both roles promotes seamless and efficient processing.
+When choosing a depositary bank and collateral agent to successfully administer your project finance transaction, the agency service provider should understand the structure and purpose of your deal over its lifetime, bring focused technical review during document drafting without causing delays or interruptions, and proactively maintain communication with the active parties in the transaction.
+Since the depositary bank and collateral agent necessarily work together, appointing the same institution to both roles promotes seamless and efficient processing.

 The combination of an experienced depositary bank and knowledgeable collateral agent should offer seamless success for your project.
 When selecting an institution to perform depositary bank and/or collateral agent duties, one should choose carefully, keeping the partnership between these two roles in mind while executing your search.
 It is important to note that the terms “depositary bank” and “account bank” are synonymous, as are “collateral agent” and “collateral trustee.”
-For this article, we will use depositary bank and collateral agent, and “secured party” will be used to represent the lenders.
+And “secured party” will be used to represent the lenders.

 The life of your project

 The importance of the depositary bank and collateral agent in a project finance transaction must not be underestimated or undervalued since they are typically engaged for the duration of the transaction.
 The primary incentive for appointing an experienced depositary bank and collateral agent is quantifiable in the value added by their involvement during the negotiation and document drafting stage.
 An institution with depositary bank and collateral agent experience will understand your project and its purpose.
-They'll consider factors such as the type of financing, project location, loan conversion and other parameters.
-You can be confident that they'll account for all the details of your project and finance structure without derailing the momentum of the deal.
+They will consider factors such as the type of financing, project location, operational needs and other parameters.
+You can be confident that they will account for all the details of your project and finance structure without derailing the momentum of the deal.

 The role of the depositary bank

-This entity is charged with the administration of the accounts necessary so that the project proceeds in accordance with the transaction’s governing agreements.
+This entity is charged with the administration of the accounts into which project proceeds are deposited and transferred in accordance with the transaction’s governing agreements.
 Here are just some of the responsibilities a depositary bank handles:

 • Opening and maintaining all collateral accounts